 Teach your team the importance of a strong subject line: It’s likely your sales team fires off hundreds of emails a month, but without effective subject lines, prospects won’t open them.
 Teach your sales team how to create subject lines that engage people by using personalization (whether using the prospect’s name or company name, this is a must — in addition to saying you included a video for them) and the reason for your email so they know what’s in it for them if they read it.
 For example: “Krista: A quick video I made for you explaining your question about cost.”

-Show them how to create the perfect thumbnail: Teach your team how effective their videos can be if they use an enticing thumbnail.
+Show them how to create the perfect thumbnail: Teach your team how effective their videos can be if they use enticing video thumbnails.
 This could be an animated thumbnail of them waving, or holding up a sign saying “Hi, [prospect’s name]!”
 It’s an effective way to show prospects that a friendly and inviting video that is specifically made for them awaits.

 Set a “don’t stop” rule: Many of your team members will swear they aren’t good on camera and might feel uncomfortable at first.
 Implement a “don’t stop” rule from the start, and the more your team is cranking out these personalized sales videos, the more comfortable they will feel.